rpeyron/plugin-gimp-fourier/README.md

 If no errors, then copy gimp-fourier-plugin-0.4.4.tar.gz to your release webpage.
 NOTE: rpm spec file Source0 URL links to this file.

+## Debug

+* Build & install `make clean && make && make install-user`
+* Run Gimp `GIMP_PLUGIN_DEBUG=fourier,run gimp`
+* Run plugin
+* Attach fourier process to gdb (in vscode with debug gdb)

+Note: optimization removes some variables and add some difficulties to debug, but I did not manage to get the plugin to compille with -O0 (getting link errors with local functions...)

 ## History

 ```
+*  v0.4.5 (Mar 2024): fix selection overflow ([#6](https://github.com/rpeyron/plugin-gimp-fourier/issues/6))
 *  v0.4.4 (Aug 2022):
     - Replaced deprecated functions
     - Autotools toolchain and initial_rpm.spec file by Joe Da Silva